Dill Pickle Recipe

 - Place a weight on top of the cucumbers to keep everything submerged in the brine.
 Leaving the cucumbers or any herbs exposed to air will cause them to spoil.

-- In a couple of days the cucumbers will turn more yellow and the brine will turn cloudy, all a sign of the proper fermentation.
+- In a couple of days, the cucumbers will turn more yellow and the brine will turn cloudy, all a sign of the proper fermentation.
 There should not be any foul smell or mold on top.
 Taste the cucumbers and decide if you’d like to leave them to ferment longer or if the sourness is to your liking.
 Once pickled, cover the jar with a lid and refrigerate until ready to eat.
-Nothing better then a cold, crunchy pickle!
+Nothing better than a cold, crunchy pickle!

 Scroll to the bottom for the full recipe with precise ingredient amounts.